Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/interface.md

 **Summary**

-PORT index definitions for Class B library I/O pin test
+PORT index definitions for Class B library I/O pin test.

 **Description**

 This can be used in the I/O pin test.

 **Remarks**

 None.

 ```c
 typedef enum